Introduction: Achieving More with Predictable Pipeline

 Personas who drive the purchase decision forward internally, acting as the primary spokesperson for your solution amongst their teams and the executive leadership.

-Personas who may not have a direct role in the purchase decision, but they have influence over the outcome.
+Personas who may not have a direct role in the purchase decision, but they influence the outcome.
 They fall into one of two categories:

 Who are focused primarily on how the purchase impacts business ROI and revenue.